RADAR-base/radar-prmt-android/README.md

 ### Build and Deploy RADAR-pRMT on target device

 1. Set up firebase remote configuration as mentioned above.
-2. In project level **build.gradle** file add mavenLocal() in repositories.
-3. Remove empatica plugin from app level **build.gradle** also remove empatica plugin in ``app/src/main/java/org/radarbase/passive/app/RadarServiceImpl.kt``.
+2. Remove empatica plugin from app level **build.gradle** also remove empatica plugin in ``app/src/main/java/org/radarbase/passive/app/RadarServiceImpl.kt``.
 Process    of adding a plugin is mentioned above, reverse it to delete a plugin.
-4. Remove ppg plugin too, follow the same steps you did for empatica plugin.
+3. Remove ppg plugin too, follow the same steps you did for empatica plugin.
-5. Change the package name in google-services.json it should be same as local package name of the app.
+4. Change the package name in google-services.json it should be same as local package name of the app.
-6. Add the following property and value either in remote config or the xml values file ``oauth2_client_secret=saturday$SHARE$scale``.
+5. Add the following property and value either in remote config or the xml values file ``oauth2_client_secret=saturday$SHARE$scale``.
-7. Ask maintainers to add you to test management portal, where you can generate QR code.
+6. Ask maintainers to add you to test management portal, where you can generate QR code.

+If you want to test radar-commons (which is not released), you may have to publish it first to mavenLocal so that it can be included in the build as dependency in the pRMT app.

 ## Android Installation